Sewer56/CriFsV2Lib/README.md

 Goals:
 - Clean codebase.
 - Minimalist.  (does minimal amount of work)
-- Trimmable dependencies.  (min code used after Assembly Trimming)
+- No dependencies.  (entirely self contained in ~25KB library)
-- High performance.
+- High performance.  (really, really fast)

 I wrote this library for my personal needs (i.e. for use with [CriFs.V2.Hook](https://github.com/Sewer56/CriFs.V2.Hook.ReloadedII) extensions).
 Does not support packing/repacking; if you need that functionality, fire a pull request 😇.